;

 Lesson Plans

-These ready-to-use lesson plans can be utilized in conjunction with any of our resources to enhance the quality of students discourse in the classroom.
+These ready-to-use immigration lesson plans can be utilized in conjunction with any of our resources to enhance the quality of students discourse in the classroom.

 Discourse Formats & Rubrics PREVIEW